 The following instructions walk you through the steps of installing only that driver and nothing else.
 Please note that you need to be sure that you don't need any of the extra components, as they won't be installed.

-Also note that the driver installation will still add components, such as the two services Nvidia Display Container LS and Nvidia Telemetry Container.
+Also note that the driver installation will still add components, such as Windows Services that you may not need.
 Make sure you remove those or at least disable them.

 Step 1: Remove the old Nvidia driver from the system

 It is recommended that you remove the old driver completely from the computer before you install the new driver on it.

 Check out our guide on uninstalling Nvidia drivers completely from a Windows machine.
 Basically what you do is use a program called Display Driver Uninstaller for that.